couchbase/couchbase-operator/test/e2e/README.md

 `operator-image`: the name of the autonomous operator docker image to test.
 If you built the image locally and are using Minikube or Minishift, you do not need to modify this field.

 `namespace`: the namespace in the kubernetes cluster in which the test will be run.
 The testing framework will set up all required permissions (clusterrole, clusterrolebinding, and serviceaccount) in this namespace

-`deployment-spec`: the deployment spec that will be used for the Autonomous Operator deployment.
-The `operator-image` field will be automatically injected into the deployment spec.

 `cluster-config`: this file defines different clusters used for regression and system testing.
 If the user is running test on Minikube or Minishift, this field can be ignored.